littl3field/HackForums_Crawler/README.md

 # HackForums-Spider

-Python Spider that crawlers data from https://hackforums.net/
+Python Spider that crawls data from https://hackforums.net/